markhartel/pwtc-mileage/README.md

 Normally, the **PWTC Mileage** database tables and views will **not** be dropped.
 To force a drop of these tables and views when the plugin is deleted, select the "Drop Tables/Views Upon Plugin Delete" option on the Rider Mileage Settings page.
-**Warning:** all mileage data stored in these tables will be lost if you choose this option.
+**Warning:** all mileage data stored in these tables will be lost if you choose this option and delete the plugin.

 ## Rider Mileage Admin Pages
 This menu group is added to the Wordpress admin menu bar.
 Users with the **administrator**